A Guide for Buying Megalodon Teeth

 There are other methods for testing the authenticity of your Megalodon tooth, like a hot needle or acetone.
 However, they could do severe damage to a restored or repaired tooth, so we don’t recommend it.

 Whaler’s Locker is a Megalodon tooth retailer that you can trust.
-We offer a vast selection of teeth for every price point, and whether you are looking for a gift or for the perfect tooth to complete your collection, you’re sure to find it here.
+We offer a vast selection of teeth for every price point, and whether you are looking for a gift or for the perfect tooth to expand your collection, you’re sure to find it here.